mlodic/ursnif_beacon_decryptor/README.md

 This is a simple script that could be used to:
 * check if a suspicious URL is correlated to Ursnif activity
-* decrypt URL check-in on the fly to get data sent to the C2 server
+* decrypt the URL check-in on the fly to get the data sent to the C2 server

 Usage:
 ```